kidaa30/ohimanual/2_plan/Considerations_for_Joint_Planning.md

 •	Create a budget that includes a communications component to cover costs of nationally disseminating findings: providing briefings about findings and applications of if the Index to agencies, decision-makers, and managers who will use the Index

-•	Allocate ~fifteen% of the budget to science outreach and communications; travel, time, meeting costs, planning, production of materials
+•	Allocate ~15% of the budget to science outreach and communications; travel, time, meeting costs, planning, production of materials